gjetson/Rocket-Genesis-MERN/Readme.txt

 One of the major differences between HTML and JSX is that in JSX, you must return a single parent element, or it won't compile.
 In HTML, you are free to do whatever you want as you don’t have to return a single parent element.
 JSX allows javascript to be directly incorporated into it.

+- What makes React attractive for our case?
+It's very popular and therefore has a ton of information and examples on the internet.
+The learning curve for React seems to be less steep than in the case of AngularJS.